Chase Freedom Unlimited Credit Card Review

 How The Chase Freedom Unlimited Credit Card Fits In The Chase Ultimate Rewards Ecosystem

-- Freedom Flex – Offers 5% back in quarterly rotating bonus categories (e.g., groceries, gym memberships, hair/nail/spa services, or Norwegian Cruise purchases).
+- Freedom Flex: Offers 5% back in quarterly rotating bonus categories (e.g., groceries, gym memberships, hair/nail/spa services, or Norwegian Cruise purchases) and a small, 20,000 point signup bonus redeemable as cash back.

 Card Information